shriku-o/Spotify_Genre_Analysis/README.md

 | blues         |          0.571 |    0.6   |     0.611 |          0.392 |
 | brazil        |          0.564 |    0.626 |     0.466 |          0.329 |

-* **Significance:** This aggregate table highlights the structural differences between genres.
+This aggregate table highlights the structural differences between genres.
 By evaluating the mean values of features like tempo, energy, and danceability side-by-side, we can mathematically track how the algorithm categorizes sonic profiles to distinguish a high-tempo electronic track from a low-energy acoustic track.